 Employee motivation The managers are in demand

-An aspect thatGuide still receives too little attention: wanting to extrinsically force people to do anything does nothing.
+An aspect thatGuide Many people still receive too little attention: trying to force people extrinsically to do something doesn't help.
 But how can you intrinsically motivate employees?
 Only by replacing frustrating experiences with new positive ones, says the brain researcher.
-This requires interpersonal closeness and positive feelings for superiors.
+This requires, among other things, interpersonal closeness and positive feelings for the supervisor.

 This is exactly what you can experience when hiking: If you have climbed a mountain once and were rewarded with blisters and sore muscles the next day, you may not try again so quickly.
 Unless he was rewarded with the positive feeling of a beautiful view and the adrenaline rush to have accomplished something special.
 Because that's exactly what drives you to do it again next time, in spite of all the pain and toil.